 Most of you are experienced butterfly photographers.
 Some of you are folks who have excellent taste and superior interests.
 All of you know what’s worthwhile.

 This Monarch was met in the perennial flower beds of the National Butterfly Center in Mission, Texas.
-We’re here less than 2 miles from the ever famous Mexican border.
+We’re here less than 2 miles from the ever famous Mexican border wall.
 Command our male Monarch in English or Mexican Spanish?
 I’m not sure which he will prefer.

 I ask you, what is extra special about this image?
 What is this male doing?
 Why is he doing this?